-As migration experts, the ShareGate Desktop team decided to test out the latest version of the SPMT so we could give you our overall impressions.
+As migration experts, the ShareGate team decided to test out the latest version of the SPMT so we could give you our overall impressions.

 In our never-ending quest to make your migration as simple as possible, we listed everything it can (and can’t) do, and assessed how well it performs—so you can make an informed decision on whether the free SPMT is enough to successfully complete your migration project.

-The SPMT is available to all Office 365 subscribers for free.
+The SPMT is available to all Microsoft 365 subscribers for free.
 It features a minimalist UI that lets you get up and running quickly.
 Here’s what setting up a migration with the tool looks like:

 Step 1: Sign in to your tenant.

 Step 2: Select your source environment (SharePoint 2013, file share, or JSON/CSV file) and sign in.

 Step 3: Enter the URL of your destination site, then sign in.
 Select the list or library you’d like to migrate your data to.

 Step 4: You can line up multiple migrations by clicking on Add a task and repeating the three steps above.

 Make sure to double-check your source and destination before you connect, because there’s no way to navigate back.
 If you make a mistake, your only option is to close the app and start over.